 Narrative:

 Narcotics delivered through the post to a specific PO Box but with different recipients.
 Once the owner of the PO Box was identified it was found that his name corresponded with one of the recipients.
 He was arrested and during interview he admitted buying narcotics on a Dark Web site using Bitcoin.
 Though he was arrested and charged for narcotics offences further investigation into who was trafficking the drugs and any deeper investigation into the supplier was not conducted.
-The investigation as complicated, not only by the fact that the offence occurred over two different geographical areas of police jurisdiction, but also because of the resources available, and other operational pressures.
+The investigation was complicated, not only by the fact that the offence occurred over two different geographical areas of police jurisdiction, but also because of the resources available, and other operational pressures.

 Available forensic data for investigation: